 Co-leaders of the Experimental Therapeutics Program are Alex A. Adjei, M.D., Ph.D.; Scott H. Kaufmann, M.D., Ph.D.; and Zhenkun Lou, Ph.D.

-- Dr. Adjei is an oncologist at Mayo Clinic in Rochester.
+- Dr. Adjei is an oncologist at Mayo Clinic in Rochester, Minnesota.
 Dr. Adjei is also a professor of oncology and of pharmacology in the Mayo Clinic College of Medicine and Science.

-- Dr. Kaufmann is an oncologist who holds several distinguished positions at Mayo Clinic in Rochester and is a professor of medicine and of pharmacology in the Mayo Clinic College of Medicine and Science.
+- Dr. Kaufmann, an oncologist, is a professor of medicine and of pharmacology in the Mayo Clinic College of Medicine and Science in Rochester, Minnesota.
 Dr. Kaufmann's research lab investigates anti-cancer drugs, with a focus on ovarian cancer and hematological malignancies, including acute leukemias and lymphomas.